TheUniforms/Uniforms-Amplitude/README.md

 Having such exception on `Amplitude.Instance.Initialize()` means that implementation class was not registered.
 Make user you call `Register()` static method before trying to get Amplitude instance.

+### Events are not sent on Android

+Make sure you've added the `INTERNET` permission.

+### Conflict with ModernHttpClient library on Android.

+You may get such error while compiling: `Error: java.lang.IllegalArgumentException: already added : Lokio/AsyncTimeout;`

+The reason is `ModernHttpClient 2.4.2` and below has `okio` library JAR embedded and this may cause JAR duplication.
+Newer version references `okio` via external package but it's not available at the moment on <NuGet.Org>.

+To resolve this you may use our custom build from [vendor directory](https://github.com/TheUniforms/Uniforms-Amplitude/tree/master/vendor) or build it manually from [this fork](https://github.com/TheUniforms/ModernHttpClient).

 License
 -------